Please note that Tapas no longer supports Internet Explorer.

 "So those aren't like real dragons then?"

 Talu patted Pearly on the head.
 "No, not quite.
-I don't really know where they come from—but Pearly is my oldest pet.
+I don't really know where they come from—but Pearly is my oldest friend.
 She's still just as lively and playful as the hatchlings born this spring."

 "He has a whole menagerie of them."
 Jewel wrinkled her nose.
 "Lava-leviathans and sea-turtles and just about everything you can think of."